Position

 • Monitor network performance and troubleshoot issues to ensure optimal operation.

-• Implement and enforce security protocols to protect network integrity and data.
+• Implement and enforce security protocols to protect network integrity.

 • Provide technical support to end-users and assist with network-related issues.